EOG Resources Inc. (EOG) Shares Up Despite Recent Market Volatility

-EOG Resources Inc. (NYSE: EOG)’s stock price has increased by 0.76 compared to its previous closing price of 112.68.
-Nevertheless, the company has seen a gain of 8.36% in its stock price over the last five trading days.
+EOG Resources Inc. (NYSE: EOG)’s stock price has increased by 5.91 compared to its previous closing price of 114.63.
+Despite this, the company has seen a gain of 12.02% in its stock price over the last five trading days.
 Barron’s reported on 01/20/23 that EOG Resources Director Mike Kerr Buys Up Stock

 Is It Worth Investing in EOG Resources Inc. (NYSE: EOG) Right Now?

-EOG Resources Inc. (NYSE: EOG) has a higher price-to-earnings ratio of 8.59x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.53.
-Analysts have mixed views on the stock, with 22 analysts rating it as a “buy,” 4 as “overweight,” 7 as “hold,” and 0 as “sell.”
+EOG Resources Inc. (NYSE: EOG) has a higher price-to-earnings ratio of 9.19x compared to its average ratio, and the 36-month beta value for EOG is at 1.53.

 Sponsored